matloff/regtools/inst/NoPVals.md

 "Your support is not significantly different from 50%."
 At any rate, most important, X sees from the large width of the CI that a much larger poll is needed to get accurate results.

+### Another advantage of CIs over ST

+The opinion poll example illustrates the fact that, in addition to being more informative, another advantage of CIs is their Intuitive interpretability.
+Every poll is reported with a *margin of error*.
+This is actually the radius of a 95% CI for the population proportion under discussiuon.
+The general public is quite comfortable with margins of error, while by contrast it is exceedingly difficult to explain p-values to them.

 ## H<sub>0</sub> is always false/meaningless